Registration of contractors' personnel

 9. Withdrawal of the access card

-The CERN Community Support Center (CCSC) is responsible for the overall management of contractor's personnel files, from pre-registration to termination of affiliation.
-The service issues CERN access cards, registers vehicles and provides support to individuals in their administrative procedures (activation of computing accounts, practical information, etc.) in coordination with the IPT department.
+The CERN Community Support Center (CCSC) is responsible for the overall management of contractor's personnel files, from pre-registration to termination of affiliation, issuance of CERN access cards, registration of vehicles and support to individuals in their administrative procedures (activation of computing accounts, practical information, etc.) in coordination with the IPT department.

 For more details on how the CERN Community Support Centre works, please refer to Knowledge Base Article KB0009599.

-Anyone working at CERN for a contractor or in the framework of a work order must comply with the rules in force in the Organization.
+Anyone working at CERN for a contractor or in the framework of a work order must comply with the rules in force in the Organization with the rules in force in the Organization and in the Host States.
+The document “Working on the CERN Site” and the CERN technical contact of the contract provide the relevant information in this regard.

 1. The contractor's representative